 Stranger Anxiety At 3 Months Old

-Actually, although it may seem early for a 3-month-old baby to be afraid of strangers, I don’t think you should worry at all.
+Although it may seem early that a 3-month-old baby cries when held by others, I don’t think you should worry.
 The other side of the coin is that your baby has really bonded with her nearest family, which is the far more important development aspect.

 In addition to heading out to meet the world, a 3-month-old baby needs interaction with her family more than anything.